-The northeastern state of 19.5 million people has seen a record 1.2 million unemployment claims filed in April since the virus started spreading rapidly and the state paused its nonessential businesses and workforce to contain the outbreak, leading to a drying up of revenue, the VOA report said.
+The northeastern state of 19.5 million people has seen a record 1.2 million unemployment claims filed in April since the virus started spreading rapidly.
+The state paused its nonessential businesses and workforce to contain the outbreak, leading to a drying up of revenue, the VOA report said.

 On March 25, the US Senate passed a USD 2.2 trillion stimulus package to address the negative economic impact of the coronavirus.
-New York, which leads the nation in confirmed cases and hospitalizations, received the only USD 3.8 billion, the report added.
+The report added that New York, which leads the nation in confirmed cases and hospitalizations, received only USD 3.8 billion.